adnuguk/adnuguk.github.io/input/blog/September-2015-meeting-max-vasilyev-completed.md

 ---
+Author: gep13
 Published: 25/09/2015
-title: "September Meeting - Max Vasilyev - Completed"
+Title: "September Meeting - Max Vasilyev - Completed"
-author: gep13
-categories:
+Tags:
   - event material
+  - max vasilyev
+  - cqrs
+RedirectFrom: September-2015-meeting-max-vasilyev-completed/index.html
 ---

 Thanks once again to Max for coming along to Aberdeen Devlopers to deliver his awesome talk on CQRS!
 If you want to get in touch with Max, you can use his twitter account [@trailmax][Max_Twitter_Account] and make sure you follow him for up-to-date news, articles and tips.
 You can also find a copy of the slides used in the presentation [here][Max_Slides].